P-wave Sommerfeld enhancement near threshold: a simplified approach: Discussion

-Afterward, it was realized that this imaginary divergence is an artifact of separating the resonant and non-resonant contributions of the self-energy~\cite{Beneke:2003xh,Beneke:2004km,Jantzen:2013gpa}.
-However, depending on the application, the finite non-resonant contributions can be truly sub-dominant and safely ignored~\cite{Slatyer:2009vg, Beneke:2022rjv}.
-In principle, we cannot ignore the divergent non-resonant contribution which is used to make the calculation finite.
-Our goal is to obtain a finite all-orders resonant contribution that includes the width effects without having to perform non-resonant perturbative calculations.
-Our prescription provides a simple solution to this problem.
-Provided that the width is small such that the optical theorem can reliably be applied in the case of unstable particles~\cite{Denner:2014zga,Donoghue:2019fcb}, we can compute the finite resonant enhancement near threshold without the need to compute the non-resonant contributions.
-At this point, we reinforce that this prescription is an approximation, and if you are interested in precise below-threshold effects there is no way around the non-resonant contributions.
-The region where we can neglect the non-resonant contributions are above-threshold with non-relativistic energies.
 If we were working in a model where the UV is strongly interacting, then the cutoff can have a better motivated physical meaning as being the dynamical scale itself.
 In the models that we study here, there is no dynamic scale.
 This makes it harder to guess what cutoff could give a physical result.
 In the position space regularization, a cutoff is defined as a minimal distance $r_{\Lambda}$.
-The only natural cutoff in our case is the scale in which the non-relativistic theory ceases to be a good approximation.
+The only natural cutoff in our case is the scale at which the non-relativistic theory ceases to be a good approximation.
 In this case, we should expect when the distances probed are smaller than the reduced mass the approximation starts to break down.
-Because the divergences are of order $1/r^{2}$, there is a strong sensitivity for the scale.
+Because the divergences are of order $1/r^{2}$, there is a strong sensitivity to the scale.
 If there were only logarithmic divergences the sensitivity near zero would be softer.
-To compare the approach we develop with a cutoff procedure, we choose three different cutoffs and compared them with the method proposed here: $r_{\Lambda} = 10^{-2} \;\text{GeV}^{-1}, r_{\Lambda} = 10^{-3} \;\text{GeV}^{-1}$ and $r_{\Lambda} = 10^{-5}\; \text{GeV}^{-1}$.
-Since we are using the mass $m_{S} = 125 \text{GeV}$ we expect that the best cutoff lies around $1/125 \text{GeV}^{-1} $.
+To compare the approach we develop with a cutoff procedure, we choose three different cutoffs and compare them with the method proposed here: $r_{\Lambda} = 10^{-2} \;\text{GeV}^{-1}, r_{\Lambda} = 10^{-3} \;\text{GeV}^{-1}$ and $r_{\Lambda} = 10^{-5}\; \text{GeV}^{-1}$.
+Since we are using the mass $m_{S} = 125 ~\text{GeV}$ we expect that the best cutoff lies around $1/125~\text{GeV}^{-1} $.
 We explore these cutoffs in Figure~\ref{fig:somme2} for the case where the width is $\Gamma_{S} = 0.001 $.
 We can see that the cutoff which is closer to the true result is the one that is closer to the $1/m_{S}$ scale.